astuyve/astuyve.github.io/_posts/2021-07-28-monolambda-vs-individual-function-api.md

 ```

 ## Closing thoughts
-My opinion is that a Mono-Lambda vs Single-Function isn't a hard-and-fast choice, but rather a spectrum, with most users having a combination of both in the long term.
+Mono-Lambda vs Single-Function isn't a hard-and-fast choice, but rather a spectrum, with most users trying a combination of both in the long term.

 I think a Mono-Lambda is a great default choice, and since it's easy to split out Serverless functions down the line, it's not a one-way choice.